raman162/notes/docker.md

 `docker build -t <tagname> .` will build a docker image in your current directory.
 `docker run -p <HOST_PORT_NUM>:<DOCKER_PORT_NUM> <tagname>` will run a docker container with your host port mapped to a docker port if needed.

-`docker run -d <tagname>` will run a docker image in the background `docker container ls` will show a list of the running containers in docker `docker container stop <CONTAINER ID>` will stop the specified container from running `docker image ls` will show you a list of your docker images